Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 The Celestial Toyroom

 Me: Well, a new producer has taken over the reins.
 He’s called Innes Lloyd and he’ll stick around a lot longer than the last one did.
-Another interesting fact is that the Doctor Who Appreciation Society named their monthly magazine after the title of this first episode.
+Another interesting fact is the Doctor Who Appreciation Society named their monthly magazine after the title of this episode.

 Sue: Where the hell are we?
 Is this Earth?